Ralo93/ts_glucose/README.md

 This actually performed quite well with **RSME  2.5821**.
 Repeating the same steps with an LGBMClassifier yielded a **RSME 2.5374**.

+The next iteration of modeling will consist of an ensemble model, which shall utilize a SVR and a NN, in combination with a Forrest Regressor to form an ensemble.

 ## How to Replicate the Solution:
 Data Preprocessing: The data is preprocessed to fill missing values, handle outliers, and adjust the time intervals.